-- Good Parents: The guys have a tune called "The Perfect Fan".
-The lyrics of "You showed me how to care / And you showed me that you would always be there" pretty much give the gist of the whole thing.
+- Good Parents: The guys have a tune called "The Perfect Fan", written by Brian to his mother.
+The lyrics "You showed me how to care / And you showed me that you would always be there" pretty much give the gist of the whole thing.

-- Grief Song: "Show Me The Meaning Of Being Lonely".
-It was supposedly dedicated to Dorough's dead older sister, and the video shows images of her and other lost loved ones of the band members, including Kevin's father, a girlfriend of AJ's who was killed by a drunk driver, and former producer Denniz PoP, who passed away in 1998.
+- "Show Me The Meaning Of Being Lonely".
+It was supposedly dedicated to Dorough's dead older sister, and the video shows images and references to her and other lost loved ones of the band members, including Kevin's father, a girlfriend of AJ's who was killed by a drunk driver, and former producer Denniz PoP, who passed away in 1998.

 - Also, the title track to 2005's Never Gone.

 - Hollywood Accounting: The boys nearly filed for bankruptcy in 1998 after being in debt from their label.
 Part of the reason they (and their Friendly Rival *NSYNC) split from Lou Pearlman was because of shady accounting and management.

 - Human Popsicle: The music video for "Larger Than Life" begins with the group being unfrozen at New Year's Eve 2999.

 - Hunter of His Own Kind: The twist to the plot of the "Straight Through My Heart" video.